Super Mario Galaxy 2: Development

 The game was revealed at E3 2009 on June 2.
 In Miyamoto's private conference, it was stated that the game was very far along in development, but its release was held back to mid-2010 because of New Super Mario Bros.
 Wii's release in late 2009.
 Miyamoto also stated that the game has 95–99% new features, with the rest being previous features introduced in Super Mario Galaxy.
-With regard to the original game, Nintendo of America President and CEO Reggie Fils-Aime stated in an interview that the sequel would be more challenging, and Miyamoto said in a Wired interview that the game would have less focus on plot.
+With regard to the original game, Nintendo of America President and CEO Reggie Fils-Aimé stated in an interview that the sequel would be more challenging, and Miyamoto said in a Wired interview that the game would have less focus on plot.
 Miyamoto initially hinted that the game might utilize the "Super Guide" feature, introduced in New Super Mario Bros.
 Wii, into the game, and this was confirmed by Nintendo's Senior Manager of Product Managing, Bill Trinen, who claimed that the feature was implemented differently compared to what New Super Mario Bros.
 Wii offered.
 The feature is called Cosmic Guide, where the Cosmic Spirit (Rosalina) takes control of Mario.

 The game made its playable debut at the Nintendo Media Summit 2010 on February 24, 2010, when a second trailer for the game was released, and its North American release date on May 23, 2010, was finally announced.
 The Japanese, European and Australian versions of the game came packaged with an instructional DVD manual, explaining the basic controls, as well as showing advanced play.
 The voice actors from Super Mario Galaxy reprise their roles for its sequel including Scott Burns (who voiced Bowser in previous games) and Dex Manley (who played Lubba and Lakitu).

 In January 2015, late Nintendo president Satoru Iwata announced at a Nintendo Direct presentation that Super Mario Galaxy 2, alongside other Wii games such as Punch-Out!! and Metroid Prime: Trilogy, would be re-released for download on the Wii U's Nintendo eShop.
 It was released on January 14, 2015.